pcafrica/advanced_programming_2023-2024/lectures/05/05-c++_functions_templates.md

 ---

+# The problem

+- **Template definitions need to be available at the point of instantiation**.
+When a template is used with specific type arguments, the compiler needs to see the template definition to generate the code for that particular instantiation.
+Placing the template definition in a source file would make it unavailable for instantiation in other source files.

+- If you place template definitions in source files and use the template in multiple source files, you may encounter linker errors due to multiple definitions of the same template. **Placing the template definitions in a header file** ensures that the definition is available for all source files that include it, and the linker can consolidate the definitions as needed.

+---

-# File organization with templates
+# Possible file organizations with templates

-- A possible file organization is to leave everything in a **header file**.
+1. Leave everything in a **header file**.
 However, if the functions/methods are long, it may be worthwhile, for the sake of clarity, to separate definitions from declarations.
 You can put declarations at the beginning of the file and only short definitions.
 Then, at the end of the file, add the long definitions for readability.

-- Another possibility is to separate declarations (`module.hpp`) and definitions (`module.tpl.hpp`) when templates are long and complex.
+2. **Separate** declarations (`module.hpp`) and definitions (`module.tpl.hpp`) when templates are long and complex.
 Then add `#include "module.tpl.hpp"` at the end of `module.hpp`.

+3. **Explicitly instantiation** for a specific list of types.
+Only in this case, definitions can go to a source file.
+But if you instantiate a template for other types not explicitly instantiated, the compiler will not have access to the definition, leading to linker errors.

 ---